How to choose a Magento agency

-This is question is a two-edged sword.
-You may feel it’s convenient to have your marketing, SEO, affiliate management etc all under one roof.
+This question is a double-edged sword.
+You may feel it’s convenient to have your marketing, SEO, affiliate management, etc. all under one roof.
 Or you may feel that you want a specialist rather than a jack-of-all-trades.

-Our view is that it is much better to pick best-of-breed agencies for each service you need: how can you expect the in-depth service/expertise/back up if there’s only 1-2 people in each discipline?
+Our view is that it is much better to pick best-of-breed agencies for each service you need.
+How can you expect in-depth service/expertise/back up if there’s only 1-2 people in each discipline?

 We have taken the approach that it’s better to work with experts – we have established relationships with consultants and agencies whose services are “appropriate” for our kinds of clients.

 An important exception to this is hosting.
-This can be a challenge with the monster that is Magento: a few Google searches will reveal the need for careful consideration of its configuration, performance and optimisation.
-It’s unlikely that you will not know what to ask for or even comprehend what you’ve been told about cacheing, secure FTP, PHP ini files, MySQL etc. Let us take care of all that for you.
+This can be a challenge with Magento; a few Google searches will reveal the need for careful consideration of its configuration, performance and optimisation.
+It’s unlikely that you will know what to ask for or even comprehend what you’ve been told about cacheing, secure FTP, PHP ini files, MySQL etc. Let us take care of all that for you.
 We have learned the hard way how to optimise our Magento websites and make them work fast.
-(Here’s how we host Magento websites.)
+Here’s how we host Magento websites.